 - Portion 1/3 cup of the stuffing mixture into your hands and shape into a patty that is about 3 inches wide and 1/2-inch thick.
-Repeat for remaining mixture.
+Repeat for the remaining mixture.
 You will have about 5 patties total.

 - Heat 2 tablespoons oil in a medium skillet over medium heat.
 Gently fry the cakes on each side until the patties are lightly crisp on the outside and warmed through, about 2-3 minutes per side.

 - With a paper towel, lightly and carefully wipe the skillet clean, then heat the remaining 1/2 tablespoon oil in the skillet.
 Fry the eggs until the yolk is nearly set, about 2 minutes per egg.
-Top the cakes with any desired add-ons (bacon, sautéed spinach, gravy, etc.), a fried egg, salt and pepper.
+Top the cakes with any desired add-ons (bacon, sautéed spinach, gravy, etc.), a fried egg, salt, and pepper.
 Enjoy immediately.